jry23/financial-rag-assistant/financial-rag/README.md

 ## Project layout

-Same as the plan.
 Each module is small and runnable on its own so you can debug one layer at a time.

 ## Notes on what's deliberately NOT here (yet)